dis-sg/dis-sg.github.io/_pages/about.md

 image: false
 ---

 Design In Singapore (DIS) is an exploration of local culture through the lens of design.
-Since 2017 via <a href="www.brandingsingapore.blogspot.sg">Branding Singapore</a>, notable local brand identities were reviewed to inspire and educate
+Since 2017 via <a href="https://www.brandingsingapore.blogspot.sg">Branding Singapore</a>, we have reviewed the visual identities of influencial local brands to inspire and educate readers.

-DIS is a continuation of this mission, with a inclusion of other design fields including architecture and advertising.
+DIS is a continuation of this mission, with a inclusion of other design fields such as architecture and advertising.

+DIS has 3 specific goals:

+<h3>Demystify the design process</h3>

+DIS is for all who want to want to be inspired, regardless of prior design knowledge.
+It is meant to ease nerves, empower and change perspectives

 <h3>Promote the appreciation of good design</h3>
+Why is bad design almost always noticable while good design often overlooked?
+That is the beauty of good design hidden design gems which can shift your way of thinking give credit where it is due.
 DIS hopes top empower
 DIS also wishes to inspire creative thinking,

-<h3>Demystify the design process</h3>

-As mentioned, DIS is for all who want to want to be inspired, regardless of prior design knowledge.
-It is meant to ease nerves, empower and change perspectives

 <h3>Document the Singapore design story</h3>

-Singapore has come a long way in its design journey, but the  DIS aims to archive
+Singapore has come a long way in its design journey, and DIS is ready to document the future successes of Singaporean creativity.  archive

 elevate the quality of design knowledge and discussion among Singaporeans.